China launches three days of military drills in Taiwan Strait

 China launched military drills around Taiwan on Saturday, in what it called a “stern warning” to the self-ruled island’s government following a meeting between its president and the US House speaker.

-Dubbed “United Sharp Sword”, the three-day operation will run until Monday, the People’s Liberation Army’s (PLA) Eastern Theatre Command said in a statement.
+Dubbed “United Sharp Sword”, the three-day operation – which state media said includes rehearsing an encirclement of Taiwan – will run until Monday, the People’s Liberation Army’s (PLA) Eastern Theatre Command said in a statement.

+Taiwanese President Tsai Ing-wen immediately denounced the drills, pledging to work with “the US and other like-minded countries” in the face of “continued authoritarian expansionism”.

-It will take place in “the maritime areas and air space of the Taiwan Strait, off the northern and southern coasts of the island, and to the island’s east”, said Shi Yin, a PLA spokesman, according to state news agency Xinhua.
+China’s war games would send planes, ships and personnel into “the maritime areas and air space of the Taiwan Strait, off the northern and southern coasts of the island, and to the island’s east”, said Shi Yin, a PLA spokesman.

+A report from state broadcaster CCTV said: “The task force will simultaneously organise patrols and advances around Taiwan island, shaping an all-round encirclement and deterrence posture.”

+The report went on to detail the type of weaponry China was putting through its paces, including “long-range rocket artillery, naval destroyers, missile boats, air force fighters, bombers, jammers and refuellers”.

-The drills come after Taiwanese President Tsai Ing-wen angered Beijing by meeting with US House Speaker Kevin McCarthy in California.
+The manoeuvres come after a meeting between Tsai and US House Speaker Kevin McCarthy in California.

-China views democratic, self-ruled Taiwan as part of its territory and has vowed to one day seize it, by force if necessary.
+China views democratic, self-ruled Taiwan as part of its territory and has vowed to seize it one day, by force if necessary.

 “These operations serve as a stern warning against the collusion between separatist forces seeking ‘Taiwan independence’ and external forces and against their provocative activities,” the PLA’s Shi said.